Adalbar3333/Adalbars-Homebrew/content/Races/Urseinen/Urseinen.md

 > [!infobox|clean left]
 > ![[AdalbarCasual.png|250]]

-A crucial rite of passage, "Deirferðarrättur," compels young Urseinen approaching adulthood at the age of 8 to spend 5 years exploring the world.
+A crucial rite of passage, "[[IPA#Deirferðarrättur|Deirferðarrättur]]," compels young Urseinen approaching adulthood at the age of 8 to spend 5 years exploring the world.
 They gather skills and trades to bring back to their clan, enhancing their status based on contributions.
 This ritual not only shapes individuals but elevates the prosperity of their entire community.
 The journey during these formative years is seen as a sacred pilgrimage, and the knowledge acquired becomes a valuable asset for the entire clan.
 The returning youths are welcomed as heroes, bringing not just skills but tales of the vast world beyond, enriching the cultural tapestry of their people.

 In the heart of their clans, among the towering trees and flowing waters, the Urseinen exemplify a race that embraces the challenges of life, finding joy in every moment and forging strong bonds that extend far beyond their impressive physical stature.